Investment Objectives

 Market environment and performance

-In September, China’s General Composite PMI fell to 50.3, missing market estimates of 50.5 and pointing to the lowest result since October 2023, as the manufacturing sector unexpectedly contracted while the service economy grew the least in a year.
+China’s General Composite PMI fell to 50.3 in September, missing market estimates of 50.5 and pointing to the lowest result since October 2023, as the manufacturing sector unexpectedly contracted while the service economy grew the least in a year.
 New orders dropped for the first time in near two years, though the fall was limited to the goods-producing sector.
 Meanwhile, employment levels fell, driven by reductions at manufacturers.
 On prices, input cost inflation eased to a 10-month low as manufacturing costs declined.
 This was while average charges fell at the most pronounced pace in over a year.
-In August, China’s annual inflation rate fell to 0.4% from 0.6% in August, falling short of market forecasts.
+September’s annual inflation rate fell to 0.4% from 0.6% in the previous month, falling short of market forecasts.
 It was also the eight-straight month of consumer inflation.

 Latin America continues to present a nuanced economic picture, with inflation, previously exhibiting continued signs of cooling, resurging, limiting the scope for further monetary easing.
 Specifically, the Central Bank of Brazil raised its Selic rate by 25 bps to 10.75% in its September 2024 meeting, as expected.
-The move aligns with the goal of converging inflation toward the target level while smoothing economic fluctuations, considering the resilient economy, labour market pressures, positive output gap, and rising inflation projections.
-That said, upward growth revisions in Brazil, Chile, and Mexico, coupled with attractive investment opportunities and improved corporate performance, continue to fuel optimism about the region’s long-term prospects.
+The move aligned with the goal of converging inflation toward the target level while smoothing economic fluctuations.
+Meanwhile, the Central Bank of Chile unanimously voted to reduce the policy interest rate by 25bps to 5.25% at its October meeting.
+This decision comes amid global shifts, including the Fed’s rate-cutting cycle and China’s economic stimulus measures.

 Fund performance